 - humanities and social sciences

 - health and physical education

 In addition to these core subjects, all secondary schools offer additional school-based programs.
-These programs focus on many areas including academic extension, music, foreign languages, sports and much more.
+These programs focus on many areas including academic extension, music, sports and much more.
 Contact the school to find out what school-based programs they offer and how to apply.